hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Analytics, Segmentation and Game Management/Creating a Player Profile Screen.md

 This tutorial offers a brief introduction to using these Screens and highlights the main features you'll find on the Player Management screen.

 <q>**Importing Pre-Built Screens!** Before commencing this tutorial, you must import the *Player Management* Screen from the library.
-For details on how to import any of the pre-built Screens, see [Importing Screens from Library](/Documentation/Manage/Importing Screens from Library.md).
+For details on how to import any of the pre-built Screens, see [Importing/Exporting Admin Screens](/Documentation/Manage/Importing and Exporting Admin Screens.md).

 ## Searching for Players